• Skip to primary navigation

 I had a few “new writer” moments last year when work seemed sparse and the need to make money reigned high.

 I agreed to work for an entrepreneur who I knew, from the very beginning, was going to be bad news.
-But I ignored my gut feeling about him and instead took on the low-paying assignment that turned out to be a humongous waste of time.
+I ignored my gut instinct about him and instead took on the low-paying assignment that turned out to be a humongous waste of time.

 It reminded me of when I was young and eager and how I’d take any assignment, even if it paid very little.
 I didn’t believe that I was worth any more, that anyone would offer me better.
-But now, with experience, let me tell you, that’s simply not true.
+But now, with experience, I know better.
 If you’re pitching the right people with the right kind of work, you will score sooner or later.
-In fact, two weeks after I lost confidence I regained it and landed a $100-an-hour client.
+In fact, two weeks after I lost confidence and worried that I might not succeed at this, I landed a $100-an-hour client.
 My success or failure was down to me.

 So believe in yourself and stop accepting lowball offers that undermine your talent.